Mini Split R410A Refrigerant Working and Test Pressure

 In my past construction projects, we mostly pressure test the copper pipes at around 300 psi because in Malaysia, our mini splits don’t have a heat mode and the outdoor temperature is fairly consistent at around 90°F (32°C).
 Thus, the working pressure for the unit here is around 300 psi.

-However, in certain applications, we need to pressure test R410A units up to 500 psi.
+However, in certain applications, for instance VRF system (see what is a VRF system and how does it compare to mini split), we need to pressure test R410A units up to 500 psi.
 We keep the pressure at 500 psi for 24 hours to make sure the copper pipes have no leak.

 R410A Pressure Gauge Reading at 500 psi